millipedes/arterm/README.md

 Finally, the character that borders the quotes can be changed as well in `src/include/constants_macros.h` under the QUOTE_BORDER defined constant.

+It is worth mentioning, the lolcat project is very neat and is good in combination with this program (the example picture includes the use of lolcat).

 # :floppy_disk: Installation
 As I have prepared it, the following tools are required to build the project: